HelloSpore

 This foundational pharmacological review synthesizes research on psilocybin's absorption, distribution, metabolism, and excretion—documenting its rapid conversion to the active metabolite psilocin via alkaline phosphatases after ingestion, with peak plasma concentrations occurring within approximately 90 minutes and near-complete elimination within 8–10 hours.
 The review covers dose-response relationships, tolerance effects, interactions with other serotonergic compounds, and the relative receptor binding profile of psilocin at serotonin receptor subtypes.
 As one of the first comprehensive reviews of psilocybin pharmacology in English, this remains an essential reference for understanding psilocybin's mechanism of action.

-51.Functional MushroomsOpen Access
+66.Functional MushroomsOpen Access Good evidenceSupportive

 Pazzi, F., Adsuar, J. C., Domínguez-Muñoz, F. J., García-Gordillo, M. A., Gusi, N., & Collado-Mateo, D. (2020).
 Ganoderma lucidum effects on mood and health-related quality of life in women with fibromyalgia.
 Healthcare, 8(4), 520.